[DOCS] --apply post-processing features

 Apply Post-Processing Features via the --apply option from Terminal

---apply can be added to -rename, -find and -mediainfo commands to enable common post-processing tasks for newly renamed files or previously renamed files.
+--apply can be added to -rename, -find and -mediainfo commands to enable common post-processing tasks for newly renamed files or previously renamed files:

-Code: Select all
+Shell: Select all

 --apply artwork nfo url metadata